sebastiankozub/QuestLine-ConsoleApp-BookingHotelRooms/README.md

 - repair config json - use dictionary collection for command aliases

 3. Command Aliases
-- finish command alias mechanism
+- finish command alias mechanism - extracting to new class and unit testing

 4. make some classes cleaner & more compact - add unit testing